slaclab/conda-pack-docs/docs/index.md

 Steps:
 - Describe the conda environment in the `environment.yml` file in the root of your project repository.
 Pin versions for only essential packages.
 Attempt to use only [conda-forge](https://conda-forge.org/) maintained packages.
 - Write a bash script capturing all intended behaviors of your environment.
 You may assume your generated Python environment will be active.
+See: [tests](tests.md)
 - Add [publish](action.md) Github action yaml in the `.github/workflows` folder of your project repository.
 - Create release.